 – VW Beta radio

-– New Car parts: timing belt, water pump, battery, front brakes, buffers
+– 2019 NEW: timing belt, water pump, battery, front brakes, buffers

 – Service booklet and original owner’s manual